Categories: Graduate Courses

 ARH 601 Spatial Composition

-ARH 601 Spatial Composition Course Description In this course, students will study organizational principles in the patterns and structure of architectural spaces.
-Through a series of focused projects, students will gain an understanding of the relationship of organizational, structural, and spatial systems in architecture.
-Course Learning Outcome As a result of successfully completing this…
+ARH 601 Spatial Composition Course Description Study organizational principles in the patterns and structure of architectural spaces.
+You will gain an understanding of the relationship of organizational, structural, and spatial systems in architecture through a series of focused projects.
+Prerequisite: ARH 651 Software: AutoCAD, Adobe Creative Cloud Physical Model Making: Yes Course Learning Outcome…

 ARH 903 Contemporary Architecture Foreign Study